suhasHere/moq-drafts/draft-nandakumar-moq-transport.md

 them to perform the track subscriptions based on the application requirements.

+Also, It is typical for certain applications to group set of tracks in to a single prioritization relationship and transmit them over a single WebTransport Session.

 Tracks subscription is done by sending `subscribe` message as definedin {{subscribe}}